agence-webup/rgb-panel-api/README.md

 It was built with [Node.js](https://nodejs.org) and [Express.js](https://expressjs.org).

 It can also be deployed to [ZEIT](https://zeit.co) as Serverless Functions.
-If you choose to deploy to ZEIT, the API won't use Express, but rather the TypeScript files in the `api/` folder and the `now.json` file at the root of the project.
+If you choose to deploy to ZEIT, the API won't use Express, but rather the TypeScript file in the `api` folder and the `now.json` file at the root of the project.

 ## Installation instructions